miale14/SQL-Routine-Tasks-/Create User /creating_user.md

 CREATE USER 'new_user'@'localhost' IDENTIFIED BY 'password';
 ```

+Show all user `SELECT user, host FROM mysql.user;
+`

 ### Granting Privileges:
 After creating the user, you can grant specific privileges to them using the `GRANT` statement.
 Here's how you can grant privileges to the user on a specific database: